 B. Boredom is the real evil.

-During our challenging morning, Tyoma put on Grandma’s boots and stomped around.
+During our challenging morning, Liev put on Grandma’s boots and stomped around.
 His pursuits are adorable!
 What caused our discord?
 How to get results without tears?
 I do not subscribe to authoritarian parenting or punishment.
 Big Brother will not be raising my child to conform or have time-outs in Room 101.
-There is a better, more natural way out there–consequences that his you mind can grasp when he can grasp them.
+There is a better, more natural way out there–consequences that his mind can grasp when he can grasp them.